Integrate Mac computers with Microsoft Active Directory

 defaults write /Library/Preferences/com.apple.loginwindow PasswordExpirationDays -int <number of days>.

 Note: macOS doesn’t support fine-grained password policies using Active Directory’s Password Settings Object (PSO).
-Only the default domain policy is used when calculating password expiry.
+Only the default domain policy is used when calculating password expiration.

 Distributed File System namespace support

-You can use the Connect to Server feature in the Finder to specify the fully qualified domain name of the DFS namespace, which includes the DFS root to mount the network File System to.
-On a Mac, click the desktop to open the Finder, choose the Connect to Server command in the Go menu, then enter smb://resources.theacmeinc.com/DFSroot.
+You can use the Connect to Server feature in the Finder to specify the fully qualified domain name (FQDN) of the DFS namespace, which includes the DFS root to mount the network file system to.
+On a Mac, click the desktop to open the Finder, choose the Connect to Server command in the Go menu, then enter smb://resources.betterbag.com/DFSroot.

 macOS uses any available Kerberos tickets and mounts the underlying Server Message Block (SMB) server and path.
 In some Active Directory configurations, you may need to populate the Search Domains field in the DNS configuration for the network interface with the fully qualified Active Directory domain name.

 Tip: You can access and traverse DFS shares without binding to Active Directory if the DFS environment is configured to use fully qualified domain names in referrals.
 As long as the Mac can resolve the hostnames of the appropriate servers, connectivity succeeds without the Mac needing to be bound to the directory.